Prof9/SFArcTool/readme.md

         -x              Unpacks archive to folder.
 Requires -i and -o.
         -p              Packs folder to archive.
 Requires -i and -o.
         -d              Decompresses unpacked subfiles.
 Requires -x.
+        -eof            Indicates the archive has an EOF subfile entry.
+Requires -x or -p.
 ```